Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/working-on-assignment.md

     ```
 If your code is working, this should result in your plot popping up in a separate window and when you save the plot it will be at a higher resolution than the equivalent in the IPython console in Spyder.
 It is always nice to produce the best looking plots you can!

+## The next steps

+We're now ready to [proceed to the next section and start working on exercise 2](../README.md).